 As stated throughout many of Champion Dads other posts– Behaviors are an end result.
 When the child’s needs are met they develop and exhibit good behaviors.
 When the child’s needs go unmet they develop and exhibit problematic behaviors.
 The key is to address the child’s needs as soon as possible in the morning.
 By meeting their individual needs the child is off to a great start and has the space to deepen their resiliency while taking on the day.

-Since reading her book, I have made meeting these needs a habit for me and my kids.
-The results have been amazing and have really assisted in starting off the day on the right foot.
+Since reading her book, I have made meeting these needs a habit for my kids and me.
+The results have been amazing and have really assisted in starting the day on the right foot.
 I have provided an example below of my interaction with both of my kids.
 Then I have listed out the ten needs with a short definition.
-Keep in mind that that my kids are both under 8 years old and as they grow I will adjust how I meet these needs going forward (needs never go away).
-Also, you don’t have to meet all the needs listed but I make sure I meet some of them every time (Acknowledgement/Touch/Encouragement/Nutrition).
+Keep in mind that my kids are both under 8 years old, and as they grow, I will adjust how I meet these needs in the future (needs never go away).
+You don’t have to meet all the needs listed, but I make sure I meet some of them every time (Acknowledgement/Touch/Encouragement/Nutrition).

 I am consistently the first one up in our house.
-So when I hear the footsteps on the stairs I get ready to pause whatever I am doing to acknowledge my kids.
-When one or both appear I make eye contact, smile, and wave them over (acknowledgement).
-From there I give them a big embrace and tell them how happy I am to see them (communication & touch).
+So when I hear the footsteps on the stairs, I get ready to pause whatever I am doing to acknowledge my kids.
+When one appears, I make eye contact, smile, and wave them over (acknowledgment).
+From there, I give them a big embrace and tell them how happy I am to see them (communication & touch).
 I ask them how they slept and what they are going to do with their day.
 I let them talk as long as they need while I slip in some goofiness (socialization & humor).
-At this point I ask them what they would like for breakfast let them go get started with a word or two of inspiration mixed in (nutrition & encouragement).
+At this point, I ask them what they would like for breakfast let them get started with a word or two of inspiration mixed in (nutrition & encouragement).